 Are you tired of watching golfers finish their round, pack up, and drive out of the parking lot without even looking at your menu or checking out the promotional display you worked so hard to set up in the pro shop?

-1. Distinguish Your Golf Course from the Guys Down the Street
+1. Distinguish Your Golf Course from the Competition Down the Street

 The golf industry is a very competitive space, so you need to make sure you’re using every possible strategy to differentiate your course from the other operations around town.
 One of the best ways to do that is by implementing a customer loyalty program.

-Many golf courses are trying to encourage their customers to be loyal; don’t follow the crowd and implement a weak pen-and-paper system.
-Modern loyalty software typically collects detailed data, segments your customers, and offers trackable loyalty points, perks, and promotions.
-You can quickly check how many points customers have accumulated, how customers are using those points and how many times a certain promotion has been used, and customers will appreciate how their points and rewards are tracked and calculated automatically.
+Many golf courses are trying to encourage their customers to be loyal; don’t follow the crowd and implement a weak pen and paper system.
+Modern loyalty program software typically collects detailed data, segments your customers, and offers trackable loyalty points, perks, and promotions.
+You can quickly check how many points customers have accumulated, how customers are using those points and how many times a certain promotion has been used.
+Customers will appreciate how their points and rewards are tracked and calculated automatically.

 2. Generate Business During Slow Periods